 C. Adherence to Client Proxy Voting Policies

-Although Clients do not always have proxy voting policies, if a Client has such a policy and instructs the Corporation to follow it, the Corporation is required to comply with the Client’s voting policy except in any instance in which doing so would be imprudent or unlawful.
+Although Clients do not always have proxy voting policies, if a Client has such a policy and instructs the Corporation to follow it, the Corporation is required to comply with the Client’s voting policy except in instances in which doing so would be imprudent or unlawful.
 In the case of ERISA plans, the Corporation, as a fiduciary, is required to discharge its duties in accordance with the documents governing the plan (insofar as they are consistent with ERISA).
 These documents include statements of proxy voting policy.
 In the case of the Funds, the Corporation is required to discharge its duties in accordance with the investment management agreement between the Corporation and the Funds, subject to the oversight of the Funds’ Board of Directors.

-The Corporation must to the extent possible comply with each Client’s proxy voting policy.
+The Corporation must, to the extent possible, comply with each Client’s proxy voting policy.
 If such policies conflict, the Corporation may vote proxies to reflect each policy in proportion to the respective Client’s interest in any pooled account (unless in the particular situation voting in such a manner would be imprudent or otherwise inconsistent with applicable law).